-- Anatomic site of origin
+- Common anatomic sites of origin

-Transverse tear in the aortic intima (“entry”) → blood enters the media of the aorta and forms a false lumen in the intima-media space → hematoma forms and propagates longitudinally downwards
+Transverse tear in the aortic intima (“entry”) → blood enters the media of the aorta and forms a false lumen in the intima-media space ; → hematoma forms and propagates longitudinally downwards

-- → rising pressure within the aortic wall → rupture
+- Rising pressure within the aortic wall → rupture

-- → a second intimal tear may result in a “reentry” into the primary aortic lumen.
+- A second intimal tear may result in a “reentry” into the primary aortic lumen.

 - Sudden and severe tearing/ripping pain